No-Cash-7970/duckySigner/docs/decisions/20240101-build-using-go-and-typescript.md

 - Pro: Easy to get started
 - Pro: Cross-platform support by default
 - Pro: Popular language with many libraries, tools and tutorials
-- Pro: Wails is a free and open source framework that can be used to build performant and flexible desktop apps
 - Con: Will take some time to learn
 - Con: Not commonly known for being used to develop desktop apps

 ### TypeScript/JavaScript

-- Pro: Developer is familiar with JavaScript and TypeScript
+- Pro: Developer is proficient in using JavaScript and TypeScript
-- Pro: Some cross-platform without a browser with certain tooling
+- Pro: Cross-platform, with a browser or Node.js
-- Con: TypeScript/JavaScript framework options for building cross-platform desktop apps, like [Electron](https://www.electronjs.org/), tend to be resource hogs because they include a full browser
+- Con: Pure TypeScript/JavaScript framework options for building cross-platform desktop apps, like [Electron](https://www.electronjs.org/), tend to be resource hogs because they embed a full browser

 ### Rust

 - Pro: It is a performant language
 - Pro: Cross-platform by default
-- Con: Requires a lot of time to learn proficiently (at least 2 weeks)
+- Con: Requires a lot of time to learn proficiently (at least a month)
 - Con: Number of tools and libraries are limited, although the community and the tooling is growing
 - Con: Developer doesn't care to learn it